wuyiming1263/wymOJ/README.md

 ### Other

-If you find some mistakes, please tell me, or you can send me the right code! (~~I won't tell you I am lazy~~
+If you find some mistakes, please tell me!

 ## Support